yuxiang660/learning-tcl/TckTk_A_Developer's_Guide.md

 `package require ?-exact? packageName ?versionNum?`

 The `package require` command declares that this sript may use procedures defined in a particular package.

+## Modules
+A Tcl script that is designed to be nested within another namespace will be referred to as a module.
+A `module` is a package that conforms to following rules.
+* Modules are pure Tcl scripts, not object code.
+* Modules are written to be namespace independent.
+* Modules use package provide to identifiy themselves as packages.

+`module load ?-policy policyList? packageName packageRevision`